instamatic-dev/instamatic/docs/tem_api.md

 ```python
 ctrl.stage.xy = 10000, 20000
 ```
-A convenient way to experiment with the options available is to run `instamatic.controller`.
+A convenient way to experiment with the options available is to run `instamatic.controller` on the command line.
 This will initialize a `ctrl` object that can be played with interactively.

 ### Lenses